marijnh/Eloquent-JavaScript/16_game.md

 {{index "map method"}}

 To create these arrays we map over the rows, and then over their content.
-Remember that map passes the array index as a second argument to the mapping function, which are used here to know the x- and y-coordinates of a given character.
+Remember that `map` passes the array index as a second argument to the mapping function, which tells us the the x- and y-coordinates of a given character.
 Positions in the game will be stored as pairs of coordinates, with the top left being 0,0, and each background square being 1 unit high and wide.